Gippsland Ports was established in 1996 to provide a regional service to the local community, visitors and other user groups.

 To achieve these responsibilities, Gippsland Ports employs highly trained staff located at Port Welshpool, Paynesville, Lakes Entrance and Bairnsdale and works closely with government departments, local authorities and organisations.

-GP is unique amongst Victoria’s 8 local port management bodies as it is:
+Gippsland Ports is unique amongst Victoria’s seven local port managers as it is:

-- The host port to Victoria’s largest commercial fishing fleet.
+- The port manager of the host port to Victoria’s largest commercial fishing fleet at Lakes Entrance.

-- The appointed Waterways Manager by TSV for two waterways in addition to the 5 local ports.
+- The waterways manager for four waterways in addition to the five local ports.

-- In GP’s Ports, recreational vessels operate mainly within the ports (although we do know through analysis of CC camera footage that there are up to 500 vessel transits per day through the entrance at Lakes Entrance).
+- In Gippsland’s local ports, recreational vessels operate mainly within the ports (although we do know through vessel traffic analysis that there are up to 500 vessel transits per day through the entrance at Lakes Entrance).

-- In most other local ports, (with the exception to some extent of Port Phillip & Western Port), vessels launch within the port and then go to sea.
+- In most other local ports, (with the exception to some extent of Port Phillip & Western Port), vessels launch within the port and then operate largely outside port waters.

-- The implication is that GP needs to provide far more infrastructure (aids to navigation, destination jetties, itinerant berthing, public swing moorings, refuelling, sewage pumpout) than other local port managers.
+- The implication is that Gippsland Ports needs to provide (or source) far more infrastructure (aids to navigation, destination jetties, itinerant berthing, public swing moorings, refuelling, sewage pumpout) than other local port managers.